Local officials decry loss of deductions

 The state-local tax deduction dates back to 1862, during the Civil War, when Abraham Lincoln, the first Republican president, signed legislation that established the federal income tax system and permitted the state-local tax write-off.
 When the federal government reconstituted the tax code in 1913, it again included the deduction.

 Gov. Andrew Cuomo, another Democrat, said that if the legislation becomes law it “is going to be devastating for New York.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.